• Products

 • A number of scams can deceive regular investors.
 So, they frequently don’t get their money back.

 Identifying market manipulation is challenging for authorities like the Securities and Exchange Board of India (SEBI).
-There is a gap in the ability to identify market manipulation since too many other elements influence the price of the assets.
+There is a gap in the ability to identify market manipulation since too many other factors influence the price of assets.
 This makes it hard to measure them.
 However, if SEBI finds evidence of market manipulation, the involved parties may be penalised.
 There can be a ban from the securities market, jail, or hefty fines.

 Let’s look at some real-life examples of manipulation in the stock market.